 Okay, so you’ve now been duly warned.
-If you’re still reading then here’s a taste of what you can look forward to in writer-director S. Craig Zahler’s follow-up to 2015’s suspenseful slow-burning cannibal Western, Bone Tomahawk: Vaughn, a sly but often-ill-used actor who’s manic motormouth presence on screen often borders on the overbearing, dials all of his tics down to play a recovering alcoholic named Bradley Thomas.
+If you’re still reading then here’s a taste of what you can look forward to in writer-director S. Craig Zahler’s follow-up to 2015’s suspenseful slow-burning cannibal Western, Bone Tomahawk: Vaughn, a sly-but-often-ill-used actor whose manic motormouth presence on screen often borders on the overbearing, dials all of his tics down to play a recovering alcoholic named Bradley Thomas.
 The giant inked crucifix on the back of his shaved head telegraphs a past on the wrong side of the law.
-He’s quiet and still like an M-80 is before its fuse is lit.
-We can tell right off the bat that’s only a matter of time before he’s going to detonate.
+He’s quiet and still, like an M-80 is before its fuse is lit.
+We can tell right off the bat that it’s only a matter of time before he’s going to detonate.
 And after being laid off from his job as a mechanic and learning that his wife (Dexter’s Jennifer Carpenter) has been cheating on him, the inevitable explosion comes.
 He completely demolishes his wife’s car with his bare fists in a scene that starts off as semi-comical and then quickly becomes terrifying.

-Like Zahler’s Bone Tomahawk, Brawl in Cell Block 99 takes its sweet time building to its corrosive, hide-your-eyes climax of sinew-shredding, flesh-scraping, limb-cracking mayhem (whoever did the celery-snapping Foley work here would get an Oscar if we lived in a world where disreputable genre films like this one ever got nominated for Oscars), and when it does finally arrive there it’s so unbelievably grosser than you imagined that you just have to take your hat off to him.
-Well, either that, or reach for a barf bag.
+Like Zahler’s Bone Tomahawk, Brawl in Cell Block 99 takes its sweet time building to its corrosive, hide-your-eyes climax of sinew-shredding, flesh-scraping, limb-cracking mayhem (whoever did the celery-snapping Foley work here would get an Oscar if we lived in a world where disreputable genre films like this one got nominated for Oscars).
+And when it finally arrives it’s so much grosser than you imagined that you just have to take your hat off to him — or reach for a barf bag.
 Zahler has made as good a film as a film like this can be.
 Whether or not there’s an audience for something this extreme, though, is a totally different matter.
 I suspect there isn’t.
 I’m also a bit relieved there isn’t.
 Brawl in Cell Block 99 is being released without a rating.
 So let me suggest one: CE, for Caveat Emptor.
 You’ve been warned.
 B+